Skip to product information

 Major Hugh A. Mozley assumed command of the 326th Airborne Engineer Battalion after the death of Lt.
 Col. John Pappas in June 1944.
 Leading his unit, he supported the 101st Airborne at Market Garden, then reinforced the defenses of Bastogne in December 1944.
 Under his command, the engineers deployed mines and obstacles to slow the enemy and secure American positions.
 Their bravery earned them two Presidential Unit Citations, testifying to the crucial role combat engineers played in the Allied victory.

-"Battle Battered" 326th Engineer Bn Major Hugh A. Mozley chinstrap
+Une Question à Propose de "Battle Battered" 326th Engineer Bn Major Hugh A. Mozley?

 Customer Reviews